mattdesl/klasse/README.md

 # klasse

-A minimal class/mixin utility for JavaScript, focusing on performance, node compatibility, and composition over inheritance.
+A minimal class/mixin utility for JavaScript (ES5+), focusing on performance, node compatibility, and composition over inheritance.

 ## install

-Until this is added to the registry, you can install it like so:
+This tool is best used with NodeJS.
+You can install it like so:

 ```
 npm install klasse